 N95 Respirator: An N95 mask (formally called a respirator) has an extremely small pore size that filters out most particles and aerosols.
 Given the shortage of these devices, it has been recommended that N95 masks should be reserved and set aside for healthcare workers in clinical settings.
 Because they are fitted to the face and have such a high filtration capacity, these respirators provide protection from outside droplets and particles.

 Because of the unparalleled nature of a pandemic in recent history, it was initially difficult to obtain research on the effectiveness of different mask types in public spaces.
-However, recent studies have shown decreased cases of COVID-19 in areas where masks and social distancing are mandated, and experts say that the efficacy of these mandates will only increase over time 49.
+However, recent studies have shown decreased cases of COVID-19 in areas where masks and social distancing are mandated, and experts say that the efficacy of these mandates will only increase over time13,14,23,77.

 Face coverings in past pandemics:

 Since the late 19th century, facemasks have been used in efforts to prevent the spread of infectious diseases.
 The first studies began using masks to create a sterile surgical environment.
 By 1920, surgical masks began to be implemented in many hospitals, although they were slow to catch on because surgeons found them to be annoying and generally preferred to not speak while operating76.
 It wasn’t until the 1960s that masks became widespread in hospitals in the United States.
 Since then, multiple types of research have been conducted to evaluate how much masks can help, including laboratory tests, “natural experiments” where researchers compare effectiveness of different policies, and computer simulations based on what we know about transmission dynamics and the pathology of COVID-191,5,76.